programminghistorian/jekyll/en/ipp.md

 | €1,200 EUR  | €500 EUR | €175 EUR  |
 | $1,700 CAD  | $700 CAD | $275 CAD  |

 Rates are due annually from the date of first payment and are set in January each year.
-For a quote in another currency please email <a href="mailto:programminghistorian@gmail.com">Dr. James Baker</a>.
+For a quote in another currency please email <a href="mailto:admin@programminghistorian.org">Anisa Hawes, Publishing Manager</a>.

 ## Benefits of Membership